marciomonzon/JwtResfreshToken/README.md

 # JwtResfreshToken

-Implemented an API usign .NET 6 and Jwt Bearer.
+Implemented an API using .NET 6 and Jwt Bearer.

 I've implemented Refresh Token, as well.